- Making fishing better

 - Fisheries Management

-The revised Ceded Territory walleye bag limits for the 2014-2015 seasonare now available.
+Ceded Territory walleye regulations structure (coming soon).
 The total daily bag limit for walleyes is five.
 If the lake you are fishing has a bag limit less than five, you can fish other lakes to fill your daily bag limit.
 While fishing, you cannot possess fish in excess of that lake's daily bag limit.

 Angler bag limits are adjusted according to the percent of the safe harvest that the tribes declare they will take during the spring spearing season (see Managing Fish Populations in the Ceded Territory for an explanation of safe harvest).
 As the tribal harvest goal (as a percent of allowable harvest) increases, angler bag limits are reduced.
 This is done to ensure that the walleye population is not over harvested by the combination of spearfishing and recreational angling.
 The Tribes do not always take as many fish as they declare.
 When that happens, angler bag limits on individual lakes may be readjusted based on the percentage of safe harvest actually taken.